 Intuitively we know this but rarely do we put it into practice: Doing more of what makes us feel good, adds joy and feelings of love to our lives.

 The kind of love and joy I’m talking about is not the passionate type you might feel for your bae, but it’s passion nonetheless.
 It’s the passion that makes life fuller, sweeter and a lot more fun.
-We do it by having hobbies, making time for friends and important people and taking care of ourselves, and stepping away from our routines.
-Sometimes, even the little things we do can add more love to your life pronto!
-By doing more of what you love, you can add the feelings of love you might be missing in the intimate relationship department.
+We do it by having hobbies, making time for friends, taking care of ourselves, and stepping away from our routines.
+Sometimes, even the little things we do can add more love to our lives pronto!
+By doing more of what we love, we can add some of that passion we may be missing in the relationship department.
 And if you’re single, I hear one of the best ways to find someone is to start doing the things you love.

 Have a hobby

 Alexandra Levit, business consultant and author of How’d You Score That Gig? tells us that “hobbies are essential for healthy work and life integration.”
 Says Levit, “when you have something else important in your world, you will have fresh energy to devote to your career.”